rahuldshetty/llm.js/docs/api_guide.md

 ### load_worker (Method)

-Download and load model binary into WebAssembly's VM File System ⏬📂.
+Download and load model binary into WebAssembly's File System ⏬📂.

-- Doesn't take in any parameters.
+- Models are cached in the browser window.
-- This method should be called before the run method. 🔄
+- After the model initialization *init_callback* is called.

 Usage:
 ```js